na-na-hi/renget/archive/CharacterProvider.md

 `GPT4 > Claude2`
 ######6.
 FAQ
 **Q1: "Why use XML?
 I think it's just schizo-prompting!"**
 A1: Claude and GPT have been specifically trained to understand XML-tags (or any other Sequence Enclosure).
 Segmenting your prompt into <sections> makes it easier for AI to comprehend.
 Why don't we use brackets then?
 It's because prompts and character cards contain a lot of information and we want to structure it for AI.
 XML-tags, as well as headings, help us to clearly define sections.
-Here are some resources: [Learn Prompting](https://learnprompting.org/docs/prompt_hacking/defensive_measures/xml_tagging), [OpenAI Documents](https://platform.openai.com/docs/guides/gpt-best-practices/tactic-use-delimiters-to-clearly-indicate-distinct-parts-of-the-input), [Anthropic Documents](https://docs.anthropic.com/claude/docs/constructing-a-prompt)
+Here are some sources: [Learn Prompting](https://learnprompting.org/docs/prompt_hacking/defensive_measures/xml_tagging), [OpenAI Documents](https://platform.openai.com/docs/guides/gpt-best-practices/tactic-use-delimiters-to-clearly-indicate-distinct-parts-of-the-input), [Anthropic Documents](https://docs.anthropic.com/claude/docs/constructing-a-prompt).
+#####
 **Q2: "Is...
 Is this a placebo!?
 900 tokens!?
 My 100-token ones work just fine.
 The less is beter!
 Hmph!"**
 A2: No, it isn't a placebo.
-Well, as for short prompts - yes and no. Yes - your instructions must be concise, no - you should provide excessive context to get the AI a clear idea of what you want ([source](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api)).
+Well, as for short prompts - yes and no. Yes - your instructions must be concise and not 'fluffy', no - you should provide excessive context to get the AI a clear idea of what you want ([source](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api)) but still be VERY certain, provide examples and explain what you want.
 You may receive a general whory response using a small horny prompt where you just ask AI to reply in-character with NSFW allowed but that's about it.
 These prompts would suffice if you're interested in a "quickie".
 However, for those "slow-burners" and deep immersion enjoyers, the language model needs a clear context.

 Prompts with strong words and impactful sentences can significantly influence the output.
 The AI, for instance, doesn't inherently know how not do things (Prompt: `DO NOT DO THIS!!!!`), but if you instruct it on what to do instead (Prompt: `Avoid this and do that instead`), it will likely comply.
 Detailed instructions and examples yield superior results.
 A poor example of a prompt would be: `Write the continuation of the story as {{char}}, be creative, NSFW allowed, be verbose.
 Don't write as {{user}}!!!` This prompt ambiguously instructs the AI to continue the story as {{char}}, write extensively, incorporate adult themes, and... be creative (???).
 EVERY.
 MESSAGE.
 A better example would be: `In your next reply, respond to the User's message as {{char}} according to their descriptions stated in the <scenario> section.
 Read the <guidelines> section and apply them if the context calls for it.
 Avoid writing new actions and speech lines for {{user}} and echoing user's input, instead write as your character ({{char}})` Although this example isn't perfect, it's significantly clearer.

 The general rule to remember is: Poor context results in poor output; good context results in good output.
 The sources remain the same as before.
 Furthermore you definitely can't fit the prompts on handling romantics, erotica, sexual scenes, interactivity, structure avoidance prompts, etc. with examples and explanations (because they are necessary) in mere 100-200 tokens.
+#####
 **Q3: "Why divide rules in parts and use JB & prefill?"**
-A3: "Firstly, Large Language Models (LLMs) utilize a 'context curve' ([source](https://cobusgreyling.medium.com/how-does-large-language-models-use-long-contexts-da9472bbb278)).
+A3: Firstly, Large Language Models (LLMs) utilize a 'context curve' ([source](https://cobusgreyling.medium.com/how-does-large-language-models-use-long-contexts-da9472bbb278)).
 This means that the accuracy improves at both the beginning and end of the input data.

 Secondly, we segregate the general guidelines, context, and purpose of the chat (context at the start) from the instruction (directions at the end).
 'Prefill' forces the AI to perform specific actions.
-Additionally, this method forms a part of a defense strategy known as 'sandwich defense' ([source](https://learnprompting.org/docs/prompt_hacking/defensive_measures/sandwich_defense))."
+Additionally, this method forms a part of a defense strategy known as 'sandwich defense' ([source](https://learnprompting.org/docs/prompt_hacking/defensive_measures/sandwich_defense)).

+Generally speaking we're wrapping context with instructions: `We're role-playing!
+Here are the <guidelines>! -> Chat Context -> Remember, we're role-playing!
+Use the <guidelines!>`
+#####
 **Q4: "Do I need to use Author's note with versions above v10?"**
 A4: No, you'd send the rules (guidelines) twice by using it with my previous author's notes.
 I recommend you read the prompts when you download them.
+#####
 **Q5: "AI writes as my character.
 Why?"**
 A5: There could be several reasons for this.
-• The LLM version you are using might be a dummy.
+The LLM version you are using might be a dummy.
 Certain versions of LLM, such as GPT-32K-0314 and Claude-v1, may not be capable of comprehending your instructions properly.

-• The character card you're using may have been poorly defined.
+The character card you're using may have been poorly defined.
 I have come across character cards where the term 'you' is used to refer to both the AI and the user.
 It's crucial to remember that these character cards are part of the context and if they are defined ambiguously, it can cause confusion for the LLM.
 50/50 we're all here ESL boys and girls (???), so if English isn't your first language, I would suggest letting the LLM revise your character card based on your directions.
 A well-defined character card usually ranges from about 800 to 2000 tokens or more, especially if it's complicated.

-• Your initial message may contain actions or speeches for your character, which might confuse the LLM as it often tries to replicate actions it has performed in the past.
+Your initial message may contain actions or speeches for your character, which might confuse the LLM as it often tries to replicate actions it has performed in the past.
 If you'd like to learn more about it, I recommend googling [few-shot prompting](https://www.promptingguide.ai/techniques/fewshot).
+#####
 **Q6: "AI loops and doesn't want to move story forward.
 Why?"**
 A6: This one is really simple.
 The AI is often left without sufficient context and hence, it struggles to determine the appropriate course of action.
 This is particularly noticeable during sexual scenes where the setting typically comprises of two characters and a bed.
 By incorporating additional context or modifying the setting, the AI can be guided out of its loop.
 This is the reason why the first few messages in a chat tend to be so good is because they're usually embedded with clear context.
-If you're looking for ways to prevent **format loops**, you might want to [check this out](https://rentry.co/CharacterProvider#how-to-prevent-format-loops).
+If you're looking for ways to prevent **format loops**, you might want to [check this out](#how-to-prevent-format-loops).

+The other issue may be the "Ah, ah, mistress!" problem, your reply is just either moans, or "I continue doing what I am doing.",  "Continue." or even an empty message.
+AI just doesn't know how to proceed with the scene further.
+(Possible solution would be utilizing two LLMs (or separate agents) which work in tandem with each other, one creating context and one focusing on story itself with their own sets of instructions, but this is not possible in Tavern right now.
+LLama looks good for this purpose.
+Maybe.)
+#####
 !!! danger
 	**PERSONA DESCRIPTION VANISHED AFTER UPDATING TO ST 10+ VERSION?**
 	If you are using my DOWNLOADABLE PRESETS: V10, V10.1, V11, V12 for Claude and GPT-AP-2, GPT-AP-2.2 for GPT,  on SillyTavern 10+ versions, your persona description won't work correctly.
-You'll have to manually create and add a new prompt for your persona in prompt manager, or use [this fix](https://rentry.co/CharacterProvider#persona-fix-after-update-to-st-10) manually editing the code both for preset and prompt jsons.
+You'll have to manually create and add a new prompt for your persona in prompt manager, or use [this fix](#persona-fix-after-update-to-st-10) manually editing the code both for preset and prompt jsons.
 Versions above V12 and GPT-AP-2.2 won't have this problem.

 *END OF INFO SECTION*
 #